Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

 Besides noise, adversarial attacks represent another form of data corruption obtained by applying tiny yet intentionally worst-case perturbations to original samples \cite{goodfellow2014explaining}.
 Enhancing the robustness of neural networks against adversarial attacks is critical for security concerns.
-Previous studies have shown that deep SNNs are inherently more robust against adversarial attacks compared to non-spiking ANNs \cite{sharmin2019comprehensive,sharmin2020adversarial}.
-To check whether DendSNNs are less vulnerable to adversarial attacks than traditional SNNs, we conduct experiments based on the FashionMNIST dataset (the left part of Figure \ref{fig:adv-fewshot}a).
+To check whether DendSNNs are less vulnerable to adversarial attacks than traditional SNNs, we conduct experiments based on the Fashion-MNIST dataset (Figure~\ref{fig:ml-robustness}(c), left).
 After training the models of interest on the original dataset, we employ the fast gradient sign method (FGSM) \cite{goodfellow2014explaining} to generate adversarial samples with respect to these models.
-The models' error rates on both the original and adversarial test sets under various perturbation amplitudes $\epsilon$ are then recorded.
-Finally, we compute the relative mean adversarial error (rmAE), a metric similar to rmCE \cite{hendrycks2019benchmarking}, as a summarized measure (refer to \nameref{sec:methods}).
-The left plot in Figure \ref{fig:adv-fewshot}b compares rmAEs of different models.
-Remarkably, 10 out of 12 DendSNN configurations achieve lower rmAEs than the point SNN baseline, suggesting better robustness against adversarial attacks.
-Mexican hat dendritic nonlinearity can further enhance the models' resistance against attacks, and the network of DendSNs with 1 branch and parameter-free attentive branch strength yields the lowest rmAE of $0.7215$.
+The models' error rates on both the original and adversarial test sets under various perturbation amplitudes $\epsilon$ are recorded.
+Finally, we compute the relative mean adversarial error (rmAE), a metric similar to rmCE \cite{hendrycks2019benchmarking}, as a summarized metric (Equation~\eqref{eq:methods-rmAE}).
+As the accuracy curves show (Figure~\ref{fig:ml-robustness}(c), mid), DendSNN's classification accuracy decreases with a much slower rate than that of LIF-based SNN.
+All DendSNN conditions yield a significantly lower rmAE compared to the LIF-based SNN, and rmAE further decreases as the number of compartments $P$ grows (Figure~\ref{fig:ml-robustness}(c), right).
+These findings suggest that DendSNNs have a stronger resistance to adversarial attacks.

 In the previous setup, adversarial attacks are applied directly to the models of interest.
-As a result, the test set for one model is different from another, leading to unfairness.
-To make the comparisons more reasonable, we next adopt a black-box adversarial attack setting, as shown in the right part of Figure \ref{fig:adv-fewshot}a.
-This time, adversarial test samples are generated with regard to a shared baseline model whose architecture is different from all models of interest.
+Consequently, the test set for one model is different from that of another, leading to unfairness.
+To make the comparisons more reasonable, we adopt a black-box adversarial attack setting (Figure~\ref{fig:ml-robustness}(d), left).
+This time, adversarial test samples are generated with regard to a shared baseline ANN.
 All the other settings are identical to the previous case.
-Despite the black-box adjustment, the final results demonstrated in the right part of Figure \ref{fig:adv-fewshot}b exhibit a trend similar to the previous setting.
-In summary, DendSNNs are more robust against adversarial attacks than point SNNs.
+The final results exhibit a trend similar to the previous setting, vindicating the adversarial robustness of DendSNNs.